 | CareCredit Card | 0% - 29.99% | Variable – promotional periods with 0% APR followed by higher rates. | Designed specifically for healthcare expenses; easier to qualify than general credit cards. | Finances medical procedures and treatments, flexible payment options. | High interest rates after promotional period, limited to healthcare-related purchases. |

-| State & Federal Assistance Programs | Often 0% | Varies greatly depending on program | Income and need based eligibility requirements | Free or low cost medical care, financial relief for those in need. | Can be difficult to navigate application process, limited scope of services. |
+| State & Federal Assistance Programs | Often 0% | Varies greatly depending on program | Income and need based eligibility requirements | Free or low cost medical care, financial relief for those in need. | Can be difficult to work through application process, limited scope of services. |

 Don't settle for the first offer you receive.
 Get quotes from several lenders to ensure you’re getting a competitive interest rate and terms, depending on lender approval.